The DeKalb County Sanitation Division

-To provide an efficient, cost-effective and sustainable integrated solid waste management program for residents and businesses within the Sanitation Division service area, with a sustained focus on customer service excellence.
+To provide an efficient, cost-effective, sustainable, and integrated solid waste management program for residents and businesses within our service area, with a sustained focus on customer service excellence.

 A brief look back

-Formed in 1937, the DeKalb County Sanitation Division has provided solid waste, recyclable materials and yard trimmings collection as a basic and important core service to county residents for decades.
-From the introduction of twice-a-week garbage collection service in the 1940s to the introduction of the recycling program in 1974, one of the Division’s foremost priorities has been and continues to be discovering opportunities and implementing policies and procedures for improving sanitation service delivery and cost value to its customers.
-The Division is cognizant of the need to remain fiscally and environmentally responsible in the face of rising operating costs.
-This approach led to the implementation of once-a-week sanitation collection service on July 6, 2015, one of the most extensive service changes in the County’s nearly 200-year history.
+Formed in 1937, the Sanitation Division has provided solid waste collection as a core service to county residents for decades.
+From twice-a-week service in the 1940s to the introduction of the recycling program in 1974, one of the division’s foremost priorities is discovering opportunities and implementing procedures for improving sanitation service delivery and cost value to its customers.
+The division is cognizant of the need to remain fiscally and environmentally responsible in the face of rising operating costs.
+This approach led to the implementation of once-a-week sanitation service on July 6, 2015, one of the most extensive service changes in the county’s nearly 200-year history.

 A move toward more efficient service operations